Black Death in England: Medical practice

+census, and in 1 Samuel 5, those who stole the Ark of the Covenant were struck with painful swellings, similar to buboes".
+These buboes (swollen lymphnodes often found in the armpit, groin, or neck) were among the most common and painful symptoms of the English and worldwide epidemic, and were so similar in description to those in the bible that many doctors began to believe in religious causes of the plague than previously.
+With this said, oftentimes if physicians believed the plague was sent by God as a punishment for sin, they would not treat the patient with traditional medical procedures at all.
+Instead, the physician would put the patient through confession of sins or prayer in hopes that God would stop the suffering.

+On a different note, if physicians believed the cause of the plague in their patient was breathing in bad air, one way treatment would be addressed was through having the patient smell strong-smelled herbs.
+Examples of these herbs include certain types sweet-smelling flowers.
+Additionally, lighting a fire and having the patient smell the smoke was a method of treatment.

 Another practice was the use of pigeons when treating swellings.
-Swellings which were white in appearance and deep were unlikely to break and were anointed with Oil of Lillies or Camomil.
+Swellings which were white in appearance and deep were unlikely to break, and were anointed with Oil of Lillies or Camomil.
 Once the swelling rose to a head and was red in appearance and not deep in the flesh, it was broken with the use of a feather from a young pigeon's tail.
-The feather's fundament was held to the swelling and would draw out the venom.
+The feather's fundament was held to the swelling to try to draw out the venom.
 However, if the swelling dropped and became black in appearance, the physician had to be cautious when drawing the cold from the swelling.
 If it was too late to prevent, the physician would take the young pigeon, cut it open from breast to back, break it open and apply the pigeon (while still alive) over the cold swelling.
 The cupping therapy was an alternative method which was heated and then placed over the swellings.
 Once the sore was broken, the physician would apply Mellilot Plaister with Linimentum Arcei and heal the sore with digence.